We recently received an update from our insurance company informing us of some added services to our plan.

 We all know that there is a real dollar cost for turnover, a cost for sick employees, and a cost for unhappy employees.

-Now might be a good time to sit down with your leadership team and create a plan to improve the well-being of your employees!
+Now might be a good time to sit down with your leadership team and create a plan to improve the well-being of your employees to see if these costs go down!